• 116 Goodwin Road

 If your pet is fearful, we have ways to help.
 Ask our team for tips and advice.

-What time should I bring my pet in for surgery, dentistry, day admission, grooming, or boarding?
+What time should I arrive for a procedure, day admission, grooming, and boarding?

 Pets scheduled for surgery or dentistry (any anesthetic procedure) must be here between 7:45 and 8 o’clock.
 Please allow about 10 minutes for your vet assistant to go over medical history and the consent form.